toshhb/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##Modifications to the original dataset
-(resulting in the tidi dataset `tidy-summary.txt`) From the .mean and .std colums of the original dataset that were estimated from the above these signals these new columns were calculated:
+(resulting in the tidi dataset `tidy-summary.txt`) From the .mean and .std colums of the original dataset that were estimated from the above signals these new columns were calculated:

-<X>.mean...: mean of the Mean values for <X>
+XXX.mean...: mean of the Mean values for signal XXX
-             (e.g. tBodyAcc.mean...X where `tBodyAcc` is the signal `X` is the axis)

-<X>.std...: mean of Standard deviations for <X>
+XXX.std...:  mean of Standard deviations for signal XXX

 For a description of the processing please consult `Readme.md` and read the comments in `run_analysis.R`.

+*As all values were already normalized in the original dataset all values have no units.*

-#Complete list:
+###Complete list:

 tBodyAcc.mean...X
 tBodyAcc.mean...Y